corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/corda4-differences.md

 As a result, registration of an identity is done directly with the MGM, without the prior step of obtaining a Corda Identity Certificate.
 Membership permission and onboarding is still conducted by the network operator during this phase, and as ever, it is up to that operator to set the rules they wish to apply to the attestation that a registrant is who they claim to be.

 ## MGM
-As mentioned above, the [Membership Group Manager (MGM)]((key-concepts.html#membership-management)) replaces the CENM suite ** entry to a network.
+As mentioned above, the [Membership Group Manager (MGM)](key-concepts.html#membership-management) replaces the CENM suite as the loci for permisinoing entry to a network.
 Unlike CENM, the MGM operates as a part of the Corda infrastructure natively and does not require additional servers and services to operate.

 ## Application Networks
 Prior to Corda 5, Corda had a two-layered model surrounding network membership that separated the permisioning of an identity onto the network from joining a business network.
 Initially, an identity would join a Corda Network known to be hoisting various applications.
 The network operator attesting their identity is valid.
 Then they could elect to join a business network.
 Now, it was of course possible for a business network to be the network operator, meaning a network would only be hosting a single application.
 However, in that case the chances of interoperation with other applications would be zero as interop was predicated on being in the same network.